AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/overview.md

     -  The _command-line user_ runs cron jobs and command-line utilities.

-   Both users require the same level of permissions to the file system, so it is best to use a [shared group](configure-permissions.md#set-ownership-and-permissions-for-two-users) and set a [`umask`](#restrict-access-with-a-umask).
+   Both users require the same permissions to the file system, so it is best to use a [shared group](configure-permissions.md#set-ownership-and-permissions-for-two-users) and set a [`umask`](#restrict-access-with-a-umask).

 ### Restrict access with a umask